-CASPN investigates and responds to all reports of violations of the social networking policy and other policies.
-Violations of CASPN's policies will result in disciplinary action up to and including immediate dismissal.
-The appropriate discipline to be administered will be determined based on the nature and any exaggerating or extenuating factors present regarding any violation of this or applicable CASPN policies.
+CASPN investigates and responds to all reports of any of the policies outlined in this Handbook or otherwise implemented by CASPN.
+Any violation of CASPN's policies may result in disciplinary action up to and including immediate dismissal.
+The appropriate discipline to be administered will be determined based on nature, and any exaggerating or extenuating factors present regarding any violation of this or applicable CASPN policies.
 CASPN reserves the right to take legal action where necessary against students or faculty who engage in prohibited or unlawful conduct.